Hi!

 In her free time, Victoria enjoys playing sports, reading novels, and meeting new people.
 She is excited to participate more in the Laidlaw Scholars Program and meet students from around the world.
 If anyone would like to strike up a conversation with Victoria, her email is vta2@duke.edu.

 Hi!
 I’m Kamtoya Okeke (she/her).
-I’m a sophomore at Columbia University planning to study Cognitive Science and Creative Writing.
+I’m a sophomore at Columbia University planning to study Cognitive Science, focusing on Economics and Human Behaviour.
 My research is focused on destruction myths, stories which depict the end of the world, and I explore how these myths reflect societal values and fears, as well as how they showcase the power of storytelling.

 Feel free to reach out if you're interested in literature research and/or narrative forms, or just want to chat!